dbalsom/moo/README.md

   but is simply intended to uniquely identify a test in an entire test suite.
 Test suites are checked for duplicate hashes before publication.

+- The hexadecimal ASCII representation of a hash may be added to a **revocation list** in a test suite in the event that a problematic or incorrect test is discovered.

 | Field       | Size (bytes) | Description                              |
 |-------------|--------------|------------------------------------------|
 | Hash Data   | 20           | 20 x `uint8` SHA-1 hash                  |